Alyssa-CG/Module7-Pewlett-Hackard-Analysis/README.md

 Based on the assumption that mentorship-eligible employees were born in 1955, there would be 8,475 eligible employees.

 Further analysis on this data set could include an evaluation of which departments would be most affected by the "silver tsunami", the potentialy significant number of retiring employees.
+This would help the company plan where best to prioritise their mentoring and rehiring efforts.